-- 6. Not expected to survive 28 days given their preexisting, uncorrectable medical condition, for example, subjects with, or suspected to have, the following conditions: multiorgan failure, poorly controlled neoplasms; endstage cardiac disease; cardiac arrest requiring cardiopulmonary resuscitation or with pulseless electrical activity or asystole within past 30 days; endstage lung disease; endstage liver disease; or human immunodeficiency virus/acquired immunodeficiency syndrome with known endstage process. - 7.
+- 6. Not expected to survive 28 days given their preexisting, uncorrectable medical condition, for example, subjects with, or suspected to have, the following conditions: multiorgan failure, poorly controlled neoplasms; endstage cardiac disease; cardiac arrest requiring cardiopulmonary resuscitation or with pulseless electrical activity or asystole within past 30 days; endstage lung disease; endstage liver disease; or human immunodeficiency virus (HIV)/acquired immunodeficiency syndrome with known endstage process. - 7.
 Pregnant or breast feeding. - 8.
-Alanine aminotransferase (ALT), aspartate aminotransferase (AST) and/or bilirubin ≥ 3 × upper limit of normal (ULN) and/or severe hepatic impairment (Child-Pugh class C; see Appendix G) detected during the screening period (per local laboratory). - Exception: AST and/or ALT can be up to $5 \times ULN$ if considered due to underlying COVID-19 disease, but cannot be associated with concurrent elevated bilirubin (up to $2 \times ULN$). - 9.
-Absolute neutrophil count (ANC) $< 500/\mu$ L at screening (per local laboratory).
+Alanine aminotransferase (ALT), aspartate aminotransferase (AST) and/or bilirubin $\geq 3 \times$ upper limit of normal (ULN) and/or severe hepatic impairment (Child-Pugh class C; see Appendix G) detected during the screening period (per local laboratory).

+Exception: AST and/or ALT can be up to $5 \times$ ULN if considered due to underlying COVID-19 disease, but cannot be associated with concurrent elevated bilirubin (up to $2 \times$ ULN).

-- 10. Platelet count $< 50,000/\mu L$ at screening (per local laboratory). - 11.
+- 9. Absolute neutrophil count (ANC) $\leq 500/\mu$ L at screening (per local laboratory). - 10.
+Platelet count $< 50,000/\mu$ L at screening (per local laboratory). - 11.
 Estimated creatinine clearance of <30 mL/min calculated using the Cockcroft-Gault formula [(140age) × mass (kg)/(72 × creatinine mg/dL) multiply by 0.85 if female]. - 12.
-Uncontrolled or untreated symptomatic arrhythmias, myocardial infarction within the last 6 weeks, or congestive heart failure (NYHA Grade 3 or 4). - Exception: Subjects with controlled, asymptomatic atrial fibrillation during screening are allowed to enroll on study. - 13.
-History of chronic hypercarbia, respiratory failure in past 6 months, or use of continuous home oxygen in the setting of severe chronic respiratory disease. - 14.
-Quadriplegia. - 15.
+Uncontrolled or untreated symptomatic arrhythmias, myocardial infarction within the last 6 weeks, or congestive heart failure (NYHA Grade 3 or 4).

+Exception: Subjects with controlled, asymptomatic atrial fibrillation during screening are allowed to enroll on study.

+13. History of chronic hypercarbia, respiratory failure in past 6 months, or use of home oxygen in the setting of severe chronic respiratory disease.

+- 14. Quadriplegia. - 15.
 History of primary immunodeficiency, tuberculosis, progressive multifocal leukoencephalopathy (PML), aspergillus or other invasive mold/fungal infection, or received organ or bone marrow transplantation within 6 months of randomization. - 16.
-Known active hepatitis B or C infection as determined by active treatment, medical history or any routine clinical or laboratory evidence that, in the judgement of the Investigator, suggests chronic or active viral hepatitis. - NOTE: Any subject who does not meet this criterion and for whom hepatitis serology data are not available prior to randomization, can be randomized into the study, provided they 1) do not have a medical history of HBV or HCV infection, 2) there is no clinical or laboratory evidence to suggest chronic or active viral hepatitis, and 3) blood samples for all HBV and HCV serology and viral load tests (HBV DNA polymerase chain reaction [PCR] and HCV RNA PCR) are collected prior to randomization.
-Refer to guidance in Section 8.1.8.1 on how to manage viral hepatitis testing following randomization.
+Serology status reflecting active hepatitis B or C infection. - a) Subjects who are hepatitis B core antibody (anti-HBc) positive and who are hepatitis B surface antigen (HBsAg) negative will need to have a negative or undetectable hepatitis B viral load by quantitative polymerase chain reaction (PCR) result before randomization.
+Those who are HBsAg positive or have detectable hepatitis B viral load by PCR will be excluded. - b) Subjects who are hepatitis C virus (HCV) antibody positive will need to have a negative PCR result before randomization.
+Those who are hepatitis C PCR positive will be excluded. - 17.
+Known active HIV with detectable viral load or CD4 counts < 500 cells/mm3.